-As mentioned, it is assumed, that in an operational environment with multiple different and parallel operation (manned/unmanned, MSO/non-MSO etc.) a superordinated system supports the controlling and supervision of the operational environment to ensure the continued safe flight and landing of all participants.
-This superordinate system may have Automated Functions and different possibilities or levels of Human Intervention as well.
+As mentioned, it is assumed, that in an operational environment with multiple heterogeneous and simultaneous operation (manned/unmanned, MSO/non-MSO etc.) a superordinated system supports the controlling and supervision of the operational environment to ensure the continued safe flight and landing of all participants.
+This superordinate system itself may have automated functions and different possibilities or levels of human intervention as well.